magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/01_installation.md

+# Installation

+You can install \_babe on a server for online use or locally on your machine.
+We explain here how to use Heroku as a hosting service for online use, and how to set up the server app locally.

 ## Installation on Heroku

 The _babe server app can be hosted on any hosting service or your own server.
 We here describe the process for